What is the primary function of the mitochondria in eukaryotic ce... | Channels for Pearson+

 1

-Understand the role of mitochondria in eukaryotic cells: Mitochondria are known as the 'powerhouses' of the cell because they are primarily responsible for energy production.
+Step 1: Begin by identifying the organelle in question, which is the mitochondria.
+Recall that mitochondria are often referred to as the 'powerhouses' of the cell.

-Recall the process of cellular respiration: Mitochondria generate ATP (adenosine triphosphate), the energy currency of the cell, through a series of biochemical reactions in cellular respiration.
+Step 2: Understand the primary function of mitochondria.
+They are responsible for generating energy in the form of ATP (adenosine triphosphate) through the process of cellular respiration.

-Differentiate the functions of other organelles: Protein synthesis is carried out by ribosomes, photosynthesis occurs in chloroplasts (in plant cells), and genetic information is stored in the nucleus.
+Step 3: Eliminate the incorrect options by matching the functions to the correct organelles: Photosynthesis is carried out by chloroplasts, genetic information is stored in the nucleus, and protein synthesis occurs in ribosomes.

-Eliminate incorrect options: Since mitochondria are not involved in protein synthesis, photosynthesis, or storing genetic information, these options can be ruled out.
+Step 4: Focus on cellular respiration, which involves processes such as glycolysis, the citric acid cycle (Krebs cycle), and oxidative phosphorylation.
+These steps occur within the mitochondria to produce ATP.

-Conclude that the primary function of mitochondria is to generate ATP through cellular respiration, which is essential for powering various cellular processes.
+Step 5: Conclude that the correct answer is 'To generate ATP through cellular respiration,' as this is the primary role of mitochondria in eukaryotic cells.

 Related Videos